peteroupc/numbers-java/api/com.upokecenter.numbers.ERational.md

 ### Subtract
-    public ERational Subtract​(ERational otherValue) Subtracts an arbitrary-precision rational number from this instance.
+    public ERational Subtract​(ERational otherValue) Subtracts an arbitrary-precision rational number from this arbitrary-precision rational number and returns the result.

 **Parameters:**